Skip to main content

 Voucher codes are usually a short string case-sensitive of numbers and letters that you can obtain from any ongoing promotions or offers, such as our rewards from IKEA Family reward keys.
 They usually have a short expiry period (for example, 90 days) and can't be used in conjunction with other offers.

-Gift cards are a 19-digit number that are issued with a 4-digit pin code that you need to provide in order to use the funds.
+IKEA Gift cards are a 19-digit number that are issued with a 4-digit pin code that you need to provide in order to use the funds.
 The expiry period is 3 years from the date of issue.
-Gift cards are treated like cash and therefore can be used with ohter discounts.
+Gift cards are treated like cash and therefore can be used with other discounts.
 However, make sure you don't lose it as we won't be able to replace lost or expired gift cards.

 What particular parts of our articles do you find unsatisfactory or unhelpful?